quic/cloud-ai-sdk-pages/docs/Getting-Started/Features/model_sharding.md

 - Optimize performance (latency/throughput) for models that can fit within a single SoC but still benefit from tensor-slicing.

 ## Architecture
 For tensor slicing to achieve the best performance (latency/throughput), the server architecture in particular, accelerator card inter-connect performance is critical.
-The image below shows 8 *AI 100 Ultra accelerator cards* connected via a PCIe switch to the host.
+The image below shows 8 *AI 100 Ultra accelerator cards* connected via PCIe switches to the host.
 There are two approaches regarding card-to-card communication.

 - P2P communication between the cards through a PCIe switch.
 This architecture provides the best performance.
 - Multi-device through host: Card to card communication happens through the host.
 This approach will have inferior performance compared to P2P.

 This sample configuration allows model sharding via tensor slicing across 8 cards (typically used for > 15B parameter models).